vuejs/vue-cli/docs/dev-guide/plugin-dev.md

   }
 ```

 In the example above we retrieve the `serve` command from the list of existing commands; then we modify its `fn` part (`fn` is the third parameter passed when you create a new command; it specifies the function to run when running the command).
-With the modification done the console mesage will be printed after `serve` command has run successfully.
+With the modification done the console message will be printed after `serve` command has run successfully.

 ### Specifying Mode for Commands